 If you omit a file name, this command acts as a filter, taking input from the standard input source (usually the keyboard, a pipe (|), or a redirected file) and then displays any lines that contain string.

 You can type parameters and command-line options for the find command in any order.

-You can't use wildcards (* and ?) in file names or extensions that you specify while using this command.
-To search for a string in a set of files that you specify with wildcards, you can use this command within a for command.
+You can't use wildcards (* and ?) in the searched string.
+To search for a string with wild cards and regex patterns, you can use the FINDSTR command.

 If you use /c and /v in the same command line, this command displays a count of the lines that don't contain the specified string.
 If you specify /c and /n in the same command line, find ignores /n.

 This command doesn't recognize carriage returns.
 When you use this command to search for text in a file that includes carriage returns, you must limit the search string to text that can be found between carriage returns (that is, a string that is not likely to be interrupted by a carriage return).
 For example, this command doesn't report a match for the string tax file if a carriage return occurs between the words tax and file.